Diversity – No Pain, No Gain

 The idea that diversity can enhance an organisation was in large part conceived by management theorist Meredith Belbin.
 It was Belbin’s groundbreaking research into collaboration in the workplace that introduced the notion that teams with a mix of different types of people are the most effective.

-In the 1970s and 1980s, working with a mathematician and an anthropologist, Belbin devised a series of “business games” to analyse management teams in action.
-By recording and dissecting the contributions and interactions of team members, he formulated his theory of what he called “team roles” – the basis for his seminal book, Management Teams: Why They Succeed or Fail.
+In the 1970s and 1980s, working with a mathematician and an anthropologist, Belbin devised a series of “business games” These were designed to analyse management teams in action.
+These involve recording and dissecting the contributions and interactions of team members.
+Belbin formulated his theory of what he called “team roles”, The basis for his seminal book, Management Teams: Why They Succeed or Fail.

-Crucially, Belbin discovered that the Apollo Team actually underperformed most of the other teams in the majority of tasks.
-All of its members had enormous potential, but they couldn’t work together as an effective unit.
+Crucially, Belbin discovered that the Apollo Team underperformed most of the other teams in the majority of tasks.
+All of its members had enormous potential.
+But they couldn’t work together as an effective unit.
 The necessary communication skills, structure and “glue” were all lacking.
-In short: the Apollo Team was insufficiently diverse and didn’t have the balance required to achieve outperformance.
+In short: the Apollo Team was insufficiently diverse.
+It didn’t have the balance required to achieve outperformance.

 Few people would nowadays argue with Belbin’s contention that diversity improves efficacy.
-But diversity can also lead to difficulties – as illustrated by what I call the apocryphal agitator experiment.
+However, diversity can also lead to difficulties.
+This was illustrated by what I call the apocryphal agitator experiment.

 Imagine that a team with a certain level of performance has an agitator added to its ranks.
 The agitator’s role is to question, argue, play devil’s advocate and generally upset the status quo.
-What tends to happen is that a higher level of performance is soon reached, because the agitator brings a novel perspective that subjects the decision-making process to more rigour and analysis.
+What tends to happen is that a higher level of performance is soon reached.
+This is because the agitator brings a novel perspective.
+This perspective subjects the decision-making process to more rigour and analysis.

 However, research has shown that the agitator is the most likely victim if a team is invited to vote for the removal of one of its members.
-To put it another way: the chances are that a team will get rid of the engine of its own success – presumably because the agitator is regarded as a pain in the posterior.
+The chances are that a team will get rid of the engine of its success.
+Presumably, because the agitator is regarded as a pain in the posterior.

-I’ve seen similar dynamics in boards of directors, where contrarian thinking is massaged away in return for a quieter life and greater certainty – very often misplaced – in the established view.
-And I’ve been guilty of this myself: I must admit that in past CEO roles I’ve felt much more relaxed when my fellow directors have shared my opinions.
+I’ve seen similar dynamics in boards of directors.
+This is when contrarian thinking is massaged away.
+They demand a quieter life and greater certainty in the established view.
+This is very often misplaced.
+I’ve been guilty of this myself.
+I must admit that in past CEO roles, I’ve felt much more relaxed when my fellow directors have shared my opinions.

 The problem is that we have a natural tendency to prefer people who think as we do.
 I wonder whether this bias hinders diversity’s cause – and whether, by extension, it’s a barrier to success.